CERT/CC

 lzo1x

-Use the lzo1x algorithm from the LZO real-time compression library for compressing the flow records.
+Use the lzo1x algorithm from the LZO real time compression library for compression.
+This compression provides good compression with less memory and CPU overhead.

 best